Feeding Pet Rats

 Pet Rat Feeding Hints And Tips

 How Often to Feed Your Pet Rat

-How To Give Your Pet Rat The Right Amount Of Food (How To Tell If You Pet Rat Is Overweight)
+How To Give Your Pet Rat The Right Amount Of Food (How To Tell If Your Pet Rat Is Overweight)

 The best way to monitor food quantities is to observe your rat (including physical activity) and watch their weight by actually weighing them on kitchen scales.
-After weighting your rat several times, you will get an idea of your rat’s normal weight for that breed (different breeds have a different average weights).
-Rats don’t tend to became overweight unless that are overfed on excessively fatty or sugary foods or do not get regular, stimulating exercise.
+After weighing your rat several times, you will get an idea of your rat’s normal weight for that breed (different breeds have different average weights).
+Rats don’t tend to become overweight unless they are overfed on excessively fatty or sugary foods or do not get regular, stimulating exercise.

 Food Games To Play With Your Pet Rat